Men, listen up! Prostate problems are NOT an inevitable sign of aging.

 The pygeum herb comes to us from Africa, where it has a long history of being used for urinary and fertility issues, especially in men.
 Several studies have been done that show its impressive benefits with prostate enlargement and acts as a natural diuretic.
 Participants in 18 different studies all reported decreased urination at night with a stronger urine flow during the day.
 I recommend taking 50 milligrams twice daily for at least a 90-day trial.

 Zinc is one of the most important minerals for the prostate.
 Healthy, normal prostate tissue accumulates the highest levels of zinc in the entire body.
 Your prostate uses it to make prostatic fluid and it plays an important role in its development and functioning.

 Studies consistently show that the zinc levels in cancerous prostate tissue are up to 75% lower than healthy prostate tissue.
 Zinc also has anti-bacterial activity in the prostate, and reduces the symptoms of BPH, shrinks an enlarged prostate, and restores healthy hormone balance, fertility markers, and sexual function.
-I recommend supplementing 50 milligrams per day.
+I recommend supplementing with 30 to 50 milligrams per day.